OctopusDeploy/blog/blog/2022-q1/jenkins-credentials/index.md

 Once added, you can call on these credentials to connect to other tools in your pipeline, whether that’s through the UI, a plugin or a Jenkinsfile.

-A good example of where you can select global credentials is when you create a pipeline:
+A good example of where you can select global credentials is when creating a pipeline:

 1. Click **New Item** in the left menu.
 1. Enter an item name, select **Freestyle project**, and click **OK**.